beckn/beckn-onix/docs/user_guide.md

 **Installation Steps**

-- Clone the Beckn ONIX repository (git clone https://github.com/beckn/beckn-onix.git)
+- Clone the Beckn-ONIX repository (git clone https://github.com/beckn/beckn-onix.git)
 - Change into the installation folder `cd beckn-onix/install`
 - Run the installation script `./beckn-onix.sh`
 - Specify you want to join an existing network and install the gateway